 The division also oversees nominations for the National Register of Historic Places, assists communities trying to protect their historic resources, administers tax incentives, and more.
 Find out more about these services in our “Preserve History” section.
 Under state and federal law, protecting historic, architectural and archaeological sites as part of the public planning process is one of the agency's primary responsibilities.

 We offer tools for researching history and maintain the state’s immense collection of historical books, newspapers and artifacts.

-The agency spends about $27 million a year, or just $2.14 for every person in Illinois.
+The division spends about $27 million a year, or just $2.14 for every person in Illinois.
 Analysts calculate that tourism at state historic sites contributes $193 million a year to the Illinois economy.

-The Illinois Historic Preservation Agency is overseen by a board of seven trustees appointed by the governor.
+The Illinois Historic Preservation Division is overseen by a board of seven trustees appointed by the governor.